 Nerilee established the Great Victoria Desert Biodiversity Trust, a charitable trust, in 2012, and is a member of its governing Management Panel.
 She is a corporate lawyer with over 25 years of experience working with mining and energy companies.

-New Trustees are sought to join with the Board of Trustees to help guide CEE towards achieving its mission and strategic objectives.
+New Trustees are periodically sought to join with the Board of Trustees to help guide CEE towards achieving its mission and strategic objectives.
 Trustees need to be able to make a commitment to CEE and devote the necessary time, have strategic vision, independent judgement, an ability to think creatively and a willingness to take an active role in fund-raising.
-Further details are given in the advert and role description.